 Publicly owned land in Burbank offers significant potential to address the city's most pressing housing and community development needs.
-With the increasing demand for affordable housing, the ongoing efforts to assist homeless populations, and the need for community infrastructure improvements, leveraging publicly owned land strategically can be a game-changer for the city's long-term development goals.
+With the increasing demand for affordable housing, the ongoing efforts to assist homeless populations, and the need for community infrastructure improvements, leveraging publicly owned land strategically can help improve the city's long-term development goals.